livMatS/dtool-lookup-api/README.rst

 |PyPI| |github tag| |github tests|

-Python API for interacting with dtool lookup server.
+Python API for interacting with dserver.

-This package offers a class-based asynchronous lookup API within ``dtool_lookup_api.core.LookupClient``, a simple class-less wrapper around it at ``dtool_lookup_api.asynchronous``, and a synchronous interface on top at ``dtool_lookup_api.synchronous``.
+This package offers a class-based asynchronous lookup API within ``dserver_api.core.LookupClient``, a simple class-less wrapper around it at ``dserver_api.asynchronous``, and a synchronous interface on top at ``dserver_api.synchronous``.

-Direct imports of utility functions from `dtool_lookup_api` in the examples below forward to the synchronous API variant.
+Direct imports of utility functions from `dserver_api` in the examples below forward to the synchronous API variant.

 Installation
 ------------

-To install the dtool_lookup_api package.
+To install the dserver_api package.

 .. code-block:: bash

-    pip install dtool_lookup_api
+    pip install dserver_api

-This package depends on a `dtool-lookup-server
+This package depends on a `dserver
-<https://github.com/jic-dtool/dtool-lookup-server>`_ instance to talk to.
+<https://github.com/jic-dtool/dserver>`_ instance to talk to.

 Configuration
 -------------